stripe-archive/identity-verification/README.md

 **2. Copy the env.example to a .env file:**

-Copy the env.example file into a file named .env in the server folder.
+Copy the env.example file into a file named .env in the project root folder.
 For example:

 ```
-cp env.example server/.env
+cp env.example .env
 ```

 You will need a Stripe account in order to run the demo.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys and update your .env file with the keys.